 Eric notes that these new features can also be used for poaching employees by enabling recruiters to target advertising to specific companies.

-It’s the preferred social network for B2B professionals and we provide some examples of how it pays off.
+Do you use LinkedIn for professional advice and networking?
+It’s the preferred social network for B2B marketing consultants and we provide some examples of how it pays off.